merajeev1/chromeExtensioin/README.md

 # chromeExtensioin
-A test chrome extension, as a part of learning JavaScript
+A test chrome extension, as a part of learning Chrome Extensions